 The Company does not have any material uncertain tax positions.
-The Company recognizes interest expense and penalties related to the uncertain tax position in the income tax expense line in the accompanying consolidated statements of operations and comprehensive income.
-Accrued interest and penalties are included in other non-current liabilities in the consolidated balance sheets and were \$0 as of December 31, 2023 and 2022.
+The Company recognizes interest expense and penalties related to the uncertain tax position in the income tax expense line in the accompanying consolidated statements of operations and comprehensive loss.
+Accrued interest and penalties are included in other non-current liabilities in the consolidated balance sheets and were \$0 as of December 31, 2024 and 2023.